 Practices, Training, Team Activities

 Yes.
-As outlined in the NCAA Resocialization of Sport document, specific underlying medical conditions such as moderate to severe asthma, immunocompromised status, severe obesity, diabetes or additional heart, lung, kidney or liver disease have all been identified as conditions that may place an individual into a higher-risk category.
+As outlined on the NCAA COVID information page, specific underlying medical conditions such as moderate to severe asthma, immunocompromised status, severe obesity, diabetes or additional heart, lung, kidney or liver disease have all been identified as conditions that may place an individual into a higher-risk category.
 It is recommended that individuals with increased risk factors refrain from participation in the early stages of organized athletic activity.
 The presence of increased risk factors may require additional documentation from your primary physician, and all final participation clearances are at the discretion of the health care providers at the college.

 The NCAA approved a blanket waiver for student-athletes in all sports for the 2020-21 academic year:

 Those SAs whose teams complete 50% or less of the sport’s maximum contests/dates of competition during the 2020-21 season due to ongoing impact from COVID-19 to receive a season-of-participation waiver — participation while eligible.

 Student-athletes may receive a two-semester/three-quarter extension of eligibility if the following conditions are met: